mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 In addition to these out-of-the-box optimizations, there are a number of steps you can take to optimize your queries:

-* Retrieve only what you need – make sure you do not include attributes or objects in your query that you do not need
+* **Retrieve only what you need**, and make sure you do not include attributes or objects in your query that you do not need
-* Ensure that you have indexes on all the columns that are regularly searched or filtered on
+* Ensure that you have **indexes** on the following:
+  * Columns that are regularly **searched** or filtered on
-* Ensure that you have indexes on columns that are used for sorting
+  * Columns that are used for **sorting**

 In some cases—especially when you have a large number of objects—it can be helpful to use database-specific indexes.
-You can create these through the JDBC API, as described above in section [1.3 SQL](#sql).
+You can create these through the JDBC API, as described above in [SQL](#sql).

 ## 3 How Can I Migrate Data from My Existing Database? {#migrate-from-existing}